takeoff-env/takeoff/README.md

     takeoff start <environment>
 ```

-This will start up your new environment.
+This will start up your new named environment.

 There is also a [Wordpress Blueprint](https://github.com/takeoff-env/takeoff-blueprint-wordpress), you can find out more about installing it via it's documentation